Locally isotropic Steinberg groups II. Schur multipliers: Non-triviality of Schur multipliers

-\begin{theorem} Let \( G \) be a reductive group scheme over a unital commutative ring \( K \) such that its local isotropic rank is at least \( 3 \) and the root system \( \widetilde \Phi \) of its split form is constant and irreducible.
+\begin{theorem} Let \( G \) be an adjoint semisimple group scheme over a unital commutative ring \( K \) such that its local isotropic rank is at least \( 3 \) and the root system \( \widetilde \Phi \) of its split form is constant and irreducible.
 Then the Steinberg group object \( \stlin_G(\R) \in \mathbf U_K \) is centrally closed with the following exceptions.